rdwrome/261sp25/02SQL/README.md

-# haiku
+# Haiku

 ## Vocabulary
 - Execution: CPU does what the program tells it to do
 - Functions: actions/verbs
-- Variables/Bindings: meaning grasps and holds values
+- Bindings/Variables: meaning grasps and holds values
 - List/array: collection of values
 - Loops: cycles/reiterations of execution
 - Syntax: expectations information organization